codyhoag/liferay-portal/modules/sdk/gradle-plugins-target-platform/README.markdown

 Name | Description
 ---- | -----------
 `targetPlatformBoms` | Configures all the BOMs to import as managed dependencies.
-`targetPlatformBundles` | Configures all the bundles in addition to the distro to resolve against.
 `targetPlatformDistro` | Configures the distro JAR file to use as base for resolving against.
-`targetPlatformRequirements` | Configures the list of JAR files to use as run requirements for resolving.

-The plugin adds a task `resolve` of type [`ResolveTask`](#resolvetask) to your project that performs an OSGi resolve operation using the `targetPlatformRequirements` configuration as the basis of the requirements.
-The `targetPlatformBundles` configuration is used as a repository for the resolver to resolve requirements.
-Lastly, the `targetPlatformDistro` configuration is used to provide the *distro* artifact for the resolve process.
+The `targetPlatformDistro` configuration is used to provide the *distro* artifact for the resolve process.
 The *distro* is the artifact that provides all the OSGi capabilities of the target platform.
 All of these parameters are used to create a `bndrun` file that can be used as input into the Bndrun resolve operation.

 ## Target Platform IDE Plugin